 Securing Single-Radio messages using PoS

-Enabling movement between the networks of roaming partners for single-radio smartphones and Internet enabled wireless devices can be facilitated by enabling preregistration via the Point of Service (PoS) and making use of certain functions as developed in the WiMAX Forum, 3GPP2, and 3GPP [B2] [B3] [B5].
+Enabling movement between the networks of roaming partners for single-radio smartphones and Internet enabled wireless devices can be facilitated by enabling preregistration via the Point of Service (PoS) and making use of certain functions as developed in 3GPP [B2], 3GPP2 [B3], and WiMAX Forum [B5].
 Using the PoS, signaling messages related to security information between roaming partners can be exchanged and as a result low-latency optimized session handover can be achieved.
 Communications between the originating and target networks must be secured.
-However, they have been typically quite time consuming because of reliance on distant authentication agents.
+However, authentication has been typically quite time consuming because of reliance on distant authentication agents.
 A method is defined to establish a secure communication channel between originating and target networks as part of handover preregistration procedures (see 10.3).
 Improving the security model and reducing authentication delay enables crucial improvements in handover performance, because single-radio systems cannot take advantage of parallel authentication operations.

 General design principles